 Manufacturing Differences Between Pickups

-A guitar pickup consists of a series of magnets wrapped by fine copper wire.
+An electric guitar pickup consists of a series of magnets wrapped by fine copper wire.
 The strings moving in this magnetic field generates a small signal that is then sent via the guitar controls and cable to the amplifier.

 Each pickup is calibrated relative to their position of placement in the guitar.
 The bridge pickup is wound “hotter” (increased windings) to compensate for the lack of movement of strings near the bridge, in an attempt to even out perceived volume differences.